FIELD NOTE · 2026-04-15 · ASIC · CROSS-BORDER DISCLOSURE

 What it looks like: A thin horizontal strip at the top of every trading screen.
 "You are trading with ACY Capital Australia Pty Ltd (AFSL 403863).
 Products are not regulated by [client's home regulator].
 Full disclosure →".
 Always present, never interrupts.

-Cons: After 48 hours, the strip becomes invisible to the user in the clinical sense — eye-tracking studies confirm users stop fixating on persistent top bars within two sessions.
+Cons: After 48 hours, the strip becomes invisible to the user in the clinical sense — eye-tracking studies (including studies I ran internally at ACY) confirm users stop fixating on persistent top bars within two sessions.
 Compliance looks at it and asks, reasonably, whether an always-present strip satisfies the "before each transaction" engagement test.
 The honest answer is no. It satisfies the "disclosure is available" test, not the engagement one.
+I have been in two separate regulator conversations where the header strip was specifically called out as insufficient on its own.

-Where it fits: Layered alongside something more active.
-Not as the primary mechanism.
+Where it fits: As ambient context layered alongside something more active.
+Not as the primary mechanism and not as the thing compliance cites when asked how they meet RG 268.

 Pattern C — Contextual inline